This post may contain affiliate links, which means I may earn some money if you click on one. Read my full disclaimer here.

 You don’t even have to have inventory or worry about shipping products yourself if you use a print fulfillment company like I did.
 Once you get your system set up properly, your online t-shirt shop will run on autopilot to bring in the dough.

 So.
 Why would you choose to start an online t-shirt business?
 Here’s a few good reasons to consider:

 - You can reach millions of people online, way more than you could if you had a physical location.

 - You can make money while you sleep, because your print fulfillment company looks after everything from printing to shipping, and your payments are automated.
 This system is literally set it and forget it.

 Before I get into the step-by-step process of how to get this going for yourself, I want to tell you how I did it.

-My Story: Selling Shirts to Gardening Enthusiasts with @lobotany
+How to Make Money on Instagram: My Story – Selling Shirts to Gardening Enthusiasts with @lobotany

 It all started for me in early 2016 with the creation of my first business, a blog for urban gardening enthusiasts aptly named Lobotany.

 When I began I didn’t have a plan for what I would be selling – I just wanted to start a business and write about something that I was deeply interested in.
 I focused on doing that and building an audience first, and decided I would figure out a product to sell later.